jasync-sql/jasync-sql/README.markdown

 ## Prepared statements gotcha

-If you have used JDBC before, you might have heard that prepared statements are the best thing on earth when takling to databases.
+If you have used JDBC before, you might have heard that prepared statements are the best thing on earth when talking to databases.
 This isn't exactly true all the time (as you can see on [this presentation](http://www.youtube.com/watch?v=kWOAHIpmLAI) by [@tenderlove](http://github.com/tenderlove)) and there is a memory cost in keeping prepared statements.